 In the 1950s, the UK sparrow population was about 9.5 million; by the 1990s the population had dropped to 3.6 million.
 The population keeps declining.
 For years it was a mystery.
 Habitat destruction, global warming, pollution, cats, power lines, and unusual weather all share the blame, but it appears that a major factor was a decline in insects.

 Sparrow nestlings were dying because the parents could not find enough food to feed them.
 (Seeds do not provide enough protein for growing chicks; they need a diet of 70 percent animal matter.)
 The newspaper The Independent offered a £5,000 prize for explaining this mystery.
 Almost nine years later a group of scientists from the Royal Society for the Protection of Birds discovered the ornithological starvation.

-The New York Times reported recently on what it called the “insect apocalypse,” noting that a study of German nature reserves revealed a 75 percent decline in flying insects over 25 years.
+The Guardian reported recently on what it called the “insect apocalypse,” noting that a study of German nature reserves revealed a 75 percent decline in flying insects over 25 years.
 In Britain, 30 to 60 percent of insect species were found to have shrinking ranges; overall insect species had declined by an average of 45 percent.
 Many birds that depend on insects have a harder time surviving and breeding.
 In France, the partridge population dropped by 80 percent; nightingale numbers dropped by half, and turtledoves by 80 percent.
 Overall, half of all farmland birds in Europe disappeared in 30 years.

 The Independent also reports that French ornithologists charted a steep decline in Paris and other French cities and even sharper fall in urban populations in Germany, the Czech Republic, Belgium, the Netherlands, Italy and Finland.